rsktaker/Legatus/README.md

 Wherever this server that's running my code is, nothing on it has been updated since 2016 so it matches the criteria for many known vulnerabilities.

-For example, CVE-2019-0211 is a local root exploit that could potentially allow students to find and copy the solution code for an assignment (it must be stored somewhere...)
+For example, CVE-2019-0211 is a local privilege escalation that could potentially allow students to find and copy the solution code for an assignment (it must be stored somewhere...)

 ## License